 Educational Requirements for Medical Examiners

-Medical examiners perform autopsies, run clinical tests and act as expert witnesses in cases of undetermined or violent deaths.
-Depending on where they're employed, examiners might be required to perform duties similar to those of coroners or forensic pathologists.
-Becoming a medical examiner requires completing medical school followed by a postgraduate residency program.
+Medical examiners are medical doctors who perform autopsies, run clinical tests and act as expert witnesses in cases of undetermined or violent deaths.
+Becoming a medical examiner typically requires completing prerequisite undergraduate coursework, medical school, pathology residency, and forensic pathology fellowship, all of which takes around 12-14 years.

 Medical Examiner Requirements

-Upon completing an MD program, individuals might need to become licensed physicians prior to entering a residency training program.
+Upon completing medical school, individuals pursue residency and licensing in order to practice medicine.
 According to the U.S. Bureau of Labor Statistics (BLS), licensing procedures in all states involve passing an exam, such as the United States Medical Licensing Examination (www.bls.gov).
 This exam is divided into three different sections, including clinical knowledge, clinical skills and practical applications of scientific medical concepts.

 Medical Examiner Certification Requirements